-Segment 1 & 2: Part Creation and Modification requires knowledge of the following:
+Segment 1 & 2: Part Creation and Modification procedure:

-- Sketch Planes:

-- Front, Top, Right, face, plane, etc.

-- Sketch Tools:
+- Read the question.

+- Understand the question.

+- Identify the correct Base sketch.

-- Line, Circle, Rectangle, Offset Entities, Convert Entities, etc.
+- Identify and apply the correct Sketch tools: Line, Circle, Rectangle, Offset Entities, Convert Entities, etc.

-- 2D Sketching:

-- Geometric relations and dimensioning
+- Insert the correct geometric relations and or dimensions.

-- Extruded Boss/Base feature

-- Extruded Cut feature

-- Revolved Boss/Base feature

-- Mirror, Chamfer, and Fillet feature

-- Circular and Linear Pattern feature

-- Plane feature
+- Identify and apply the correct Feature tools: Extruded Boss/Base, Extruded Cut, Revolved Boss/Base, Mirror, Shell, Fillet, Circular, Linear, etc.

+- Create the correct offset Plane.

-- Mass Properties and Measure tool
+- Apply the Mass Properties tool.

+- Apply the Measure tool.

-- Show/Hide Axes
+- Show/Hide Axes.

-- Part Modification

-- Apply Material
+- Apply material.

+- Perform the requested design modification.

-Segment 1 & 2: Assembly Creation and Modification requires knowledge in the following:
+Segment 1 & 2: Assembly Creation and Modification procedure:

+- Read the question.

+- Understand the question.

-- Download an Assembly zip file
+- Download the Assembly zip folder.

-- Save zip file to a local hard drive
+- Save the Assembly zip folder to a local hard drive.

-- Un-zip components
+- Un-zip (5 6) the components.

+- Open all parts (components) from the folder.

+- View the parts (components).

-- Create a new Assembly document
+- Create a new SOLIDWORKS Assembly document.

-- Set document properties
+- Set document properties (units and precision).

+- Identify the first component.

+- Insert the first component into the Assembly.

-- Insert first component.
-Fix first component to the origin of the assembly
+- Fix the first component to the origin of the assembly.

-- Insert all needed components
+- Insert all needed components.

+- Rotate the components if needed in the assembly.

 - Insert needed mates: Coincident, Concentric, Perpendicular, Parallel, Tangent, Distance, Angle, Advanced Distance, Advanced Angle, and Aligned, Anti-Aligned option

+- Apply Mass Properties.

-- Apply Mass Properties and Measure tool
+- Apply the Measure tool (Distance/Angle).

-- Show/Hide Axes

-- Create a new Coordinate System
+- Create a new Coordinate System.

-- Modify the assembly
+- Modify the assembly.